SOAR

 Project Description: This study looks at how access to services and self-determination and executive functioning (problem solving and planning) skills might influence daily living skills (taking care of oneself, taking care of a living space, and getting around in the community) and how changes in self-care, domestic, and community skills influence autistic individuals' quality of life as they transition out of high school.

-Who can participate?
-Autistic teens/young adults who are in their last two years of high school or a transition program and have an FSIQ > 50
+2. Teens/young adults in their last two years of high school or enrolled in a transition program